YOTCHEB/Airtel_money/README.md

 # Airtel_money
-this project show to create a simple Airtel sytem from scratch
+this project show how to create a simple Airtel sytem from scratch